MicrosoftDocs/fabric-docs/docs/data-factory/connector-troubleshoot-overview.md

 #### Error code: 20000

-- **Message**: `Java Runtime Environment cannot be found on the On-premises data gateway (OPDG) machine.
+- **Message**: `Java Runtime Environment cannot be found on the on-premises data gateway (OPDG) machine.
 It is required for parsing or writing to Parquet/ORC files.
 Make sure Java Runtime Environment has been installed on the OPDG machine.`

 - **Cause**: The gateway can't find Java Runtime.
 Java Runtime is required for reading particular sources.

 - **Recommendation**:  Check your gateway environment.
-See [Use On-premises data gateway (OPDG)](./format-parquet.md#using-self-hosted-integration-runtime).
+See [How to access on-premises data gateway (OPDG)](how-to-access-on-premises-data.md).

 #### Error code: 20002